 Kansas doesn’t offer a dedicated cooling program, but your LIEAP cash benefit can be split and a portion used to pay both cooling and/or winter heating bills.
 So you can pay your electric company as well with Kansas LIEAP funds.
 1-800-432-004

 Kentucky residents can apply for help at local community action agencies or social service offices.
 The Kentucky summer cooling bill program provides eligible households with a one-time payment or cash grant to the client’s electric or gas provider during the hot and humid summer months.
-In addition, if you have a medical condition, then an air conditioner may be provided.
+In addition, if you have a medical condition, then a free air conditioner may be provided for your home or apartment.
 However, the AC unit is focused on those families who have a member of their home who has a health condition, someone who is elderly, or a child who is under 6 years of age.
 1-800-432-0043

 Louisiana gives priority to households with elderly, disabled, or young children and whose income is at 60% or less of the state’s median income.
 Some applications are done over the phone, and as funding allows, up to $500 may be paid out.
 Occasionally the Summer Emergency Program runs in Louisiana, and this is true during a truly hot stretch of weather.
 When this runs fans may be provided as part of LIHEAP for low income eligible households with a young child, senior, or disabled member.
 888-454-2001